 Retention and Advancement

-The Graduate School sponsors monthly Multicultural Graduate Student (MGS) events for underrepresented minority students, including dinners with invited guest speakers, academic achievement and cultural celebrations, and social-networking activities.
-In addition, there is individual and group support to students who identify as Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning (LGBTQ).
-The Graduate School also provides assistance to a variety of student associations and clubs that represent Brown’s diverse graduate student population.
+The Graduate School sponsors Multicultural Graduate Student (MGS) events for underrepresented minority students, including dinners with invited guest speakers, academic achievement and cultural celebrations, and social-networking activities.
+The Graduate School provides assistance to a variety of student associations and clubs that represent Brown’s diverse graduate student population.
+In addition, the University offers individual and group support to students who identify as Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning (LGBTQ).